AussiePete2015/dn-storm/docs/Deployment-via-Vagrant.md

 While the commands shown above will install Storm with a reasonable, default configuration from a standard location, there are additional command-line parameters that can be used to control the deployment process triggered by a `vagrant ... up` or `vagrant ... provision` command.
 Here is a complete list of the command-line flags that can be supported by the [Vagrantfile](../Vagrantfile) in this repository:

 * **`-s, --storm-list`**: the Storm address list; this is the list of nodes that will be created and provisioned, either by a single `vagrant ... up` command or by a `vagrant ... up --no-provision` command followed by a `vagrant ... provision` command; this command-line flag **must** be provided for almost every `vagrant` command supported by the [Vagrantfile](../Vagrantfile) in this repository
-* **`-z, --zookeeper-list`**: a comma-separated list of the nodes that make up the associated Zookeeper ensemble; this argument **must** be provided for any `vagrant` commands that involve provisioning of the instances that make up a Storm cluster
-* **`-i, --zk-inventory-file`**: the path to a static inventory file containing the parameters needed to connect to the nodes that make up the associated Zookeeper ensemble; this argument **must** be provided for any `vagrant` commands that involve provisioning of the instances that make up a Storm cluster
+* **`-i, --inventory-file`**: the path to a static inventory file containing the parameters needed to connect to the nodes that make up the associated Zookeeper ensemble; this argument **must** be provided for any `vagrant` commands that involve provisioning of the instances that make up a Storm cluster
 * **`-p, --path`**: the path that the distribution should be unpacked into; defaults to `/opt/apache-storm`
 * **`-u, --url`**: the URL that the Apache Storm distribution should be downloaded from; can be used to override the default URL used to to download the gzipped tarfile containing the Apache Storm distribution for situations with limited (or no) internet access
 * **`-l, --local-path`**: the local directory (on the Ansible host) containing the Apache Storm (and Apache Zookeeper) distributions; when used, the distribution file (or files in a single-node deployment) will be uploaded to the target nodes from this directory, then unpacked into the installation directory.
 If this parameter and the `-u, --url` parameter are both defined and error will be thrown